 A note: Our theme is borrowed from the title of Alan F. Johnson’s new edited volume, How I Changed My Mind About Women in Leadership: Compelling Stories from Prominent Evangelicals.
 It, like this issue, is a compilation of stories of encounters with God, and journeys of change.
 And already, the response from the evangelical community to it has been encouraging.
 The title and storied approach of the book have received an “almost universal interest” among the women Alan has encountered, he shared with me in a recent interview.
 It has been an affirming and healing resource for many women who have been hurt by gender inequality in the church.
 “What a precious gift to find this book—one that I’ve been waiting for all of my adult life.
 I want to jump up and down and scream Hallelujah!” one woman wrote.
 According to Alan, the book is also challenging those who are “not completely convinced to look further into the credibility of this evangelical understanding of gender and leadership.”

 We at CBE look forward in anticipation to how this unique book will influence the important discussion on gender, authority, and the Bible.
 We pray that God will use it, and this issue of Mutuality, to transform us all, as only true encounters with our Savior, Emmanuel, can do.
 Blessings to you as you read and reflect!

 P.S.
 It’s important to remember that some evangelicals have never changed their minds about women in leadership; they have always been egalitarians!
 Such is the case for our very own Mimi Haddad.
-Be sure to read her story on page 22!
+Be sure to read her story!